dpukhkaiev/BRISE2/main_node/Resources/README.md

 is an optional component, which can be used, when the experiment designer 1) does not possess an intuition on which configuration to be used as the default; or 2) possesses a custom approach in determining the starting configuration.
 In BRISE v2.6.0, we offer only one general variant of this feature: \texttt{Random Default Configuration Handler}, which picks the starting configuration using the Mersenne Twister algorithm.

+#### Configuration Distribution
+is a mandatory component, which determines when the selected configurations are dispatched to the workers.
+Exactly one of the following variants has to be selected:
+* Asynchronous Distribution sends each configuration to the workers immediately, without any synchronization.
+* Batched Distribution releases a wave of configurations only once `BatchSize` measurements have synchronized at a barrier.
+* Hybrid Distribution behaves like the batched variant, but an additional per-wave timeout (`InitialTimeoutInSeconds`) also releases the wave, so that slow or dead workers cannot deadlock the pipeline.
+The timeout is adapted to the observed evaluation times of the target system as the experiment progresses.

+For a detailed description of this component consult the respective [documentation page](../../main_node/configuration_distribution/README.md)

 ## Product configuration

 Product configuration process is performed with [Waffle component](../../waffle/README.md).